Kiril-Mordan/metal-world-shiny-dashboard/README.md

 Warning:

-Shiny app may not work on Windows due to the use of the mclapply function from parallel package.
-If the problem occures, pls use Metal_World_win, which uses foreach but runs slower
+Shiny app may not work on Windows or run slower due to the use of the parallel package.